mouhazba/code_challeges/python_100_days/day_1.md

 ## Question 3
 > With a given integral number n, write a program to generate a dictionary that contains (i, i x i)
 > such that is an integral number between 1 and n (both included).
-> and then the program should print the dictionary.Suppose the following input is supplied to the program: 8 *
+> and then the program should print the dictionary.Suppose the following input is supplied to the program: 8
+> Then, the output should be:40320

 ### Solution 3
 ```python